Nicholas Hoult: 2020–present: Antagonistic characters

 The following year, Hoult began starring as Peter III of Russia in the Hulu comedy-drama series The Great.
 The series and his performance received critical acclaim.
 He was nominated for two Golden Globe Awards and a Primetime Emmy Award for Outstanding Lead Actor in a Comedy Series.
 In 2021, Hoult appeared in a villainous role in the thriller Those Who Wish Me Dead.
 Hoult starred in the black comedy film The Menu in 2022.
 It received positive reviews.
 Hoult next played the titular role in the comedy-horror film Renfield.
 In June 2023, he was invited to join the Academy of Motion Picture Arts and Sciences in the actors branch.

 In 2024, Hoult voiced Jon Arbuckle in the animated film The Garfield Movie.
 That same year, he also starred in the crime thriller The Order (2024), directed by Justin Kurzel, and the courtroom drama Juror #2 (2024), directed by Clint Eastwood.
 Hoult also starred as Thomas Hutter in Nosferatu, written and directed by Robert Eggers.
 Hoult appeared as Lex Luthor in Superman (2025) from director James Gunn.
 Hoult described Luthor as obsessive, determined, and relentless, and wanted the character to feel like a credible threat to Superman.
 Gunn took inspiration for the character from Brian Azzarello's limited comic book series Lex Luthor: Man of Steel (2005) as well as Jerry Siegel's "reckless scientific genius" version of Luthor in comic books from the 1950s and 1960s.

-Hoult will star in How to Rob a Bank directed by filmmaker David Leitch, with a script by Mark Bianculli, which tells the story of a bank robbery for Amazon MGM Studios.
-It is set for release on September 4, 2026.
+In 2026, Hoult will star in How to Rob a Bank directed by David Leitch, which tells the story of a bank robbery.
+He will also star in Tom Ford's Cry to Heaven.

+In 2027, he will reprise his role as Lex Luthor in Man of Tomorrow, will be part of the voice cast for CoComelon: The Movie, and was announced to play Gilderoy Lockhart in the second season of the HBO show Harry Potter before being replaced by Kit Harington due to scheduling conflicts.
+Hoult received backlash after the announcement of his involvement with Harry Potter due to the transphobic views of the author of the Harry Potter novels, J. K. Rowling.